+Figure 2.43 - Relation map of FHA example

-243Reliability Block Diagrams
+Reliability Block Diagrams

 This subsection illustrates the use of the RAAML 1.1 Reliability Block Diagram (RBD) method for the hardware of a hypothetical computer server consisting of dual redundant network ports and power supplies; a non-redundant motherboard consisting of a processor (block name CPU), memory (block name RAM, for random access memory), input/output (I/O) subsystem consisting of 3 USB ports and a video port (block name I/O); and a Redundant Array of Independent Disks (RAID) Level 6 (5 out of 6 disk redundancy; block name Disk Array).
 For the I/O subsystem, 2 ouf of 3 USB ports are required.
 Figure 2.44 shows the SysML Block Definition Diagram (BDD) for this system.